liviumanea/time-series-challenge/README.md

 ingestion mechanisms accounting for data volume.

-Furthermore, this tactic provides us with the opportunity to potentially utilize the existing technology stack as it stands, if deemed suitable.
+Furthermore, this tactic provides us with the opportunity to potentially utilize the existing technology stack as it stands, if deemed suitable and also ingest additional types of timeseries data in order to build dashboards providing more insight into the functioning of the monitored infrastructure.

 ## Solution overview